Explorer: TERRIERS (STEDI 2)

 • Radio Beacon: Several different ground based facilities support the TERRIERS mission by providing coordinated observations and by monitoring the TERRIERS satellite beacon during radio tomography experiments

-After the first 3 contacts it was clear that the the spacecraft's attitude control system was not functioning properly, since the solar array was pointing away from the sun and the system was nutating.
+After the first 3 contacts it was clear that the spacecraft's attitude control system was not functioning properly, since the solar array was pointing away from the sun and the system was nutating.
 Sometime shortly thereafter the spacecraft ran out of battery power.
 Further attempts to reactivate the spacecraft failed.

 TERRIERS is one of three satellite projects selected for the Student Explorer Demonstration Initiative program (STEDI).
 STEDI is funded by NASA and managed by the Universities Space Research Association (USRA).